Diego Costa red card: Atletico Madrid striker sent off for furious referee rant at Barcelona | Goal.com

 The former Chelsea man was left perplexed after believing he was fouled in the 28th minute and let the official know, in no uncertain terms.

-The Spaniard went haring after Jesus Gil Manzano and seemed to unleash a torrent of abuse towards the official.
+The Spain international went haring after Jesus Gil Manzano and seemed to unleash a torrent of abuse towards the official.

 Unsurprisingly he was shown a straight red, causing a furious reaction from his Atletico team-mates.
 Following the melee Costa was actually escorted off the pitch by Barca defender Gerard Pique, while both Jose Gimenez and Diego Godin were booked for their protestations.